Lane-G-Smith/Discord-Bot-Vanilla-JS-GPT-4/README.md

 ```sh
 https://discord.com/developers/applications
 ```
-## Set up an account with OpenAI.
-(This is the exact same OpenAI account that other services upcharge for)
+## Go to OpenAI and open an account.
+(This is the exact same account that other services upcharge for)
 ```sh
 https://platform.openai.com/signup
 ```